worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ---

 In 1984, her mother died.
 Heart attack, sudden, at sixty-three.
-Sarah flew to San Francisco for the funeral, saw relatives she hadn't spoken to in years.
+Liv flew to San Francisco for the funeral, saw relatives she hadn't spoken to in years.
 They asked about her life, her work, whether she was married, had children.

 "I work at JPL," she said.
 "I monitor spacecraft."